jakshi/lysenko.dev/content/post/2023-year-sum-up.md

 +++

-# Summary of important things that I did in 2023Q1
+# Summary of important things that I did in 2023

+* I organized Ukrainian IT Fridays for Ukrainian IT Professionals in Bangkok.
+* I fixed my eye-sight with ReLEX SMILE surgery.
+* I renewed my car and motorcycle driving licenses.
+* I started to invest.

 <!--more-->

+# to sort

+* Put to 2024 review - I started to write technical articles again, even published in company tech blog.

-# Most interesting/inspiring people I met during 2023Q1:
+# Most interesting/inspiring people I met during 2023:

 # New hobby this quarter:

-# Two might-have-been dream in this quarter:
+# Two might-have-been dream in this year:

-* Solve 2 health problems.
-  * Unfortuantely I'm too lazy
 * Fix my sleep pattern
   * I imporeved in sleep - but I still have long way to go
+* Walk more
+  * I improved in walking - but I still have long way to go

 # What did not go well

+* Electronic clutter started to grow again.

 # What went well